 Mixed-genre festivals are a different vibe, they’re a different beast altogether.
 When I look out into the crowd, I know there are a lot of people that have never seen me before and that’s exciting.
 They’re asking, “why is a DJ up there on a stage?
 There are no instruments, he’s not a band, it doesn’t make sense to me.”
 To that, I say, ‘well perfect!
 Come to my show, check it out and see for yourself!’
 I love when I get to do festivals, like SunFest, Coachella and Lollapalooza and play alongside bands, artists and all kinds of people from different genres.
 At SunFest, I’ll be playing all kinds of stuff that will represent Steve Aoki to an audience that is not necessarily electronic, and that will be a different set to say Tomorrowland.

-Are there any particular acts you’re personally looking forward to at SunFest this year?
+Are there any particular acts you’re personally looked forward to at SunFest?

 Videos of Steve Aoki at Recent Festivals